Who is Rei?

 Age 19, at the year 2015, move back to Coast Salish territories at the area (Vancouver, BC).

 Decided to take ASL in Vancouver Community College (VCC) Deaf and Hard of Hearing (DHH) program for a year then transferred to ASL and Deaf Studies at VCC in the hearing and interpreting program.
 Got a certificate for ASL and Deaf Studies.
-Mere three years of fluency of learning ASL.
+Mere three years of fluency of learning ASL and continually striving.